mroberts1/BOOTSTRA.386/manual/index.md

 Wednesday morning around noon I get a call from the police.
 What I heard made me think we had another Thomas on our hands.
 The social security number?
 Fake - not scheduled to be issued for decades.
 Nothing matched real information at least as far as the police were concerned.
 I didn't know what to do.
 I leave work early that day in a daze and head back to the apartment and knock on the manager's door.
 I give her the situation and she's just as shocked as I am.

 Her info on him matches ours.
 We go to open his mailbox to investigate and a flood of unopened mail comes pouring out addressed to previous tenants.
 It looks like he has never opened the box.
-The samsonite suitcase he brought to Boston was gone.
+The Samsonite suitcase he brought to Boston was gone.

 I walk over to his PC, which is still up and running and flick on the monitor.
 On it is a black screen with the text: "Look Under Keyboard.
 This Page Intentionally Left Blank".